-It's so easy to go overboard at a special Easter or Passover celebration when there's a delicious meal on the table.
+When there's such a delicious (and elaborate) meal on the table, it's easy to go overboard on Thanksgiving.
 Whether it's a salt binge, too many sweets, or a combination of the two, don't resign yourself to feeling uncomfortable all day long.
 These tips will help you feel better sooner.

 Freshen up: Aimee suggests starting out the morning with a hot shower, so there's no time to sit around and succumb to that "blah state."
 Taking the initiative ASAP will make everything else feel easier.
 Once you're all cleaned up, don't just reach for any old outfit; choose clothing that makes you feel confident and comfortable.
 "Feeling better mentally is an important part of feeling better physically," says Aimee.